 Updated March 12, 2019 – Film added to list.

-Who doesn’t draw inspiration from an underdog whose grit is tested on tumultuous journey scaling a treacherous cliff toward entrepreneurial success?
-In search of any movies on this subject from a Black perspective one realizes, with a few exceptions, there is no shortage of drug dealing and scheming gangster films depicting Black folks rising and quickly falling from “success.”
+Who doesn’t draw inspiration from the “underdog” whose grit is tested on a tumultuous journey scaling a treacherous cliff toward entrepreneurial success?
+In search of any movies on this subject from a Black perspective one quickly realizes, with a few exceptions, there is no shortage of drug dealing and scheming gangster films depicting Black folks rising and free-falling from “success.”

-Undeniably, there are strong and admirable qualities from our Queen Madam S. Clair, played with poise and resolute business savvy by Cicely Tyson in the biopic Hoodlum.
+Undeniably, there are strong and admirable qualities from our Queen Madam St. Clair, played with poise and resolute business savvy by Cicely Tyson in the biopic Hoodlum.
 We of course can appreciate the humanization of the Black American struggle in the biopic American Gangster as Frank Lucas, powerfully portrayed by Denzel Washington, built a drug empire so expansive and sophisticated, the US government dare not conceive a Black person was cunning enough to erect it.
-Those films portray Black life in a racist white dominated American reality wherein we did exactly what every other group of immigrants did to survive and thrive in the country, built illegal enterprises to survive by any means necessary.
+Those films portray Black life in a racist white dominated American reality wherein our people did exactly what every other racial group of immigrants did to survive and thrive in the country, built illegal enterprises to survive by any means necessary.

 Paid In Full, Set It Off, Belly, and New Jack City are Black cinema classics about survival in a racist and ghettoized society and the grind to make money.
-Though entertaining and offering worthwhile lessons, most of them rank low on the inspiration scale, considering they all end tragically.
-Where’s the story on maverick entrepreneur and activist Maggie Lena Walker?
+Though entertaining and offering worthwhile lessons, most of them rank low on the inspiration scale, considering they all end tragically, dead or in jail.
+Where’s the story of the maverick entrepreneur and activist Maggie Lena Walker?
 Walker was attributed as the first African American woman and woman in America to preside as President of a Bank, St. Luke Penny Savings Bank.
 Where’s the movie on Atlanta’s mega restauranteurs of the civil rights era, James and Robert Paschal?
-We need stories of Black entrepreneurs across our ethnic Diaspora diversity, to influence the next generation of business builders and wealth creators who embody our values for our people to emulate.
+We need stories of Black entrepreneurs across our ethnic diaspora diversity, to influence the next generation of business builders and wealth creators who embody Our Way, the uncorrupted values for we need to emulate.

 Here’s a list of movies sure to sharpen your investor and business savvy.
-Though most on the list are comprised from the goal heart of depicting Our Way, based in European narratives, there is much to learn.
+Though most on the list are comprised from the goal heart of depicting Our Way, based in European narratives, there is still much to learn.
 It’s recommended while watching, that one deeply contemplates what are our African economic values, strategies, ethics, and objectives?
 Is there another and better way to build an economy that is right, fair and sustainable?
 How do we build economies upholding Maat and Ubuntu?
 That is philosophical Our Way forward.

-Adaeze steps up to run the family business, alongside her uncle, when her father prepares to step-down.
-This is a story of grooming for leadership, preparation for succession and building a business based on integrity maintaining a level of sovereignty of a family institution.
+Adaeze steps in to run the family business alongside her uncle, when her father prepares to step-down.
+This is a story of grooming for leadership, preparation for succession and building a business based on integrity maintaining a level of sovereignty within a family’s legacy.